Posted on July 17, 2015 in Uncategorized

 One thing to consider is applying for a restrictive license, which at least allows you to get to work or to make other essential trips.
 While this is still very limited, it could reduce the impact of your license restriction on your financial stability.

-As this article on driving offenses explains, the precise penalties for driving without a license vary from state to state and can depend on a number of factors.
+The precise penalties for driving without a license vary from state to state and can depend on a number of factors.
 For example, if you have just forgotten to carry your license, it may be as simple as complying with a fix-it ticket.
 However, violations deemed to be willful can have far more severe results.

 Whatever the case, if you are being investigated for an offense relating to license restrictions, or you may be about to have your license revoked, a good defense could be invaluable.
 An attorney can advise you about your options and may be able to assist you with your case.
 With the right support, you may be able to avoid conviction or even find a way to have your license reinstated.